 For more information about Adventure in Youth Missions, their High Adventure Camp, or other programs and services, please visit: https://www.aiym.org

-Even though it’s cold and dark out, now is the time to start planning for and designing your summer camp.
-Use the time huddled around the fire this winter to consider using a WeatherPort fabric building system, custom designed to meet your camp structure needs, so you can be ready for the coming spring and summer season!
+Even though spring is here, now is the time to start planning for and designing your summer camp.
+National Camping Month will come and go before we know it.
+Use the calm time before the summer frenzy starts to consider using a WeatherPort fabric building system.
+Our fabric systems are custom-designed to meet your camp structure needs, so you can be ready for the coming spring and summer season!
 Don’t wait until the weather turns nice — contact us today and avoid having to rush or lose out on any summer fun!

 Contact us today!